 Every year, I highlight a few funds that I feel are particularly interesting investment options in line with my general view of the market.
 These are funds I like the look of, which might be worth considering for your ISA this year, but it’s important to keep in mind they're not a personal recommendation.

 Last year, I timed my article particularly well, as it was published one day after the market hit bottom.
 Perhaps unsurprisingly, it was a very good year for my picks in 20191.
-However, I am more nervous about the outlook for 2020 and subsequent events have shown I was right to be so.
+I was more nervous about the outlook for 2020 and subsequent events have shown I was right to be so.
 The coronavirus outbreak, and the drastic measures taken to contain it, have turned many of our earlier expectations for economic and company profit growth on their heads.